ysndr/MSc-Thesis/chapter/background.md

 It defines four sets of commands:

 The largest group are commands that are relevant in the scope of the currently opened document, e.g. autocompletion, refactoring, inline values and more.
-In total the LSP defines 33 [@lsp] of such "Language Features".
+In total the LSP defines 33 [@microsoftLanguageServerProtocol2020] of such "Language Features".
 Editors will notify the server about file changes and client side interaction, i.e., opening, closing and renaming files using "Document Synchronization" methods.
 While most commands are defined in the document scope, i.e., a single actively edited file, the LSP allows clients to communicate changes to files in the opened project.
 This so called workspace comprises on or more root folders managed by the editor and all files contained in them.